xeolite/java-enigma-machine/README.md

 ```

-The M4 variant adds a thin fourth rotor to the machine by combining this with a special thin reflector, so that it is configured like this:
+The M4 variant added a thin fourth rotor to the machine by combining this with a special thin reflector, so that it is configured like this:

 ```java
     Enigma enigma = new EnigmaM4(